nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 ### login-process.php

 This page is responsible for processing a login request.

-The process should go like this:
+* if the user navigates directly to this page, redirect back to the login page
+* if valid credentials are passed, store the following data in the session
+	* username
+	* unix timestamp of the logged in time
+* once logged in redirect to dashboard.php and display a flash message "You have successfully logged in!"
+* if invalid credentials were passed, redirect to login.php with an error flash message "Incorrect credentials"

+Create an Auth class in the ITP namespace.
+This will use PDO behind the scenes.
+It will have an attempt to check if a username and password are valid credentials and it will return a Boolean.
+Make sure you use prepared statements.

 ```
-if no username or password from the request, redirect back to login page
-	check if user exists in the database for the given credentils
-		yes
-			create a session storing _username_ and _loggedInAt_ (which is a timestamp)
-			create a 'success' flash message to be displayed on the dashboard "You have successfully logged in!"
-			redirect to dashboard.php and display flash message
-		no
-			redirect to login.php with an error flash message stating "Incorrect credentials"
+$authentication = new ITP\Auth($pdo);
+$authentication->attempt($username, $password); // returns TRUE or FALSE
 ```

 ### dashboard.php